The contraceptive injection

 At a glance: the contraceptive injection

 - If used correctly, the contraceptive injection is more than 99% effective.
-This means that less than one woman in 100 who use the injection will become pregnant in a year.

 - It can be useful for women who can't use contraception that contains oestrogen.